Prerequisites

 postal_code | string | The postal or ZIP code of the address. |

-identifying_information and documents array field in the original request body.Files uploaded for KYC must be in Base64 format and have a file size less than
+identifying_information and documents array fields.Files uploaded for KYC must be in Base64 format and have a file size less than

 4MB.